 Russet or Idaho potatoes have a drier, starchier texture and tend to break down during cooking, chopping, and tossing with dressing.
 But that's not necessarily a bad thing.
 This kind of potato soaks up dressing like a sponge and tends to yield a softer, creamier potato salad.
 Read up on how to choose the right potato for the recipe.

 Pro Tater Tip: Potatoes can add color highlights to your salad.
 Red potatoes are red on the outside and creamy white on the inside, while purple potatoes hold their color all the way through.
 You can also use sweet potatoes to add a cheerful touch of orange, as in this Caribbean Sweet Potato Salad.

-If you wish to add a little extra color and texture to your salad, leave the skins on.
-Just be sure to scrub them thoroughly before you begin; “gritty” is one texture that nobody likes!
-Once you've either scrubbed or peeled your potatoes, cut them into bite-size chunks, place them in a pot, and cover them with water.
+To peel or not to peel?
+If you'd like to add a little extra color and texture to your salad, leave the skins on.
+Just be sure to scrub them thoroughly with a vegetable brush before you cook them.
+Once you've either scrubbed or peeled your potatoes, cut them into bite-size chunks, place them in a large pot, and cover them with water.
 Bring them to a boil, then generously salt the water.
 Reduce the heat if necessary to keep the pot at a gentle boil.

 Depending on your definition of "bite-size," the potatoes will take between 8 and 15 minutes to cook.
-As soon as they're tender enough to bite through easily, drain them.
-Remember that the potatoes will continue cooking a little bit even after they've been drained.
+As soon as they're tender enough to cut through easily, drain them and let them sit in the strainer for a bit to let the steam evaporate excess moisture.
+Remember that the residual heat will continue cooking the potatoes a little bit even after they've been drained.

 Dill, chives, and parsley are especially good partners with potato salad, but some other potato-friendly herbs are sage, tarragon, basil, thyme, and rosemary.